sandboxie-plus/sandboxie-docs/docs/Content/SyscallSettings.md

 ## Security considerations

 - Approve only the specific calls required by a confirmed compatibility problem.
-- Treat built-in template approvals as maintained implementation policy, not as a general list to copy.
+- Treat the built-in `[SysCallPresets]` approvals as maintained implementation policy, not as a general list to copy.
 - Approval changes the temporary token context; it does not remove the normal handler for the call.
 - `OpenAllSysCalls` removes more mediation than an approval and should not be used as a routine compatibility switch.
 - A working application is not evidence that a broad approval or debug bypass preserves the intended isolation boundary.